bschaatsbergen/cidr/README.md

 true
 ```

-### To get more information about a CIDR range
+### Get details about a CIDR range

-You can simply use the `explain` subcommand:
+To get more information on a CIDR range:

 ```
 $ cidr explain 10.0.0.0/16